Image, film and sound

 BoB National is a shared online off-air TV and radio recording service for UK higher and further education institutions.
 BoB enables staff and students to choose and record any broadcast programme from 60+ TV and radio channels.

-BFI InView has access to non-fiction film and television titles from the 20th century to the early 21st.
-InView is organised under six main themes, each with an introductory essay by an academic historian.
+- BFI player (Film) Explore archival content on BFI player as it has access to non-fiction film and television titles from the 20th century to the early 21st.
+Organised under six main themes, each with an introductory essay by an academic historian.
 Content includes rarely seen government films, written documents, newsreels, TV documentaries, discussion programmes, parliamentary recordings and much more.

 - BFI Screenonline (Film & Image)

 This is the single most extensive publicly available resource devoted to British film and television.
 Rich and authoritative contextual material is provided by expert writers, specially commissioned by BFI and also includes thousands of stills, posters and press books. **Video and audio material can only be viewed in the University.